 Fitbit hasn’t forgotten its roots.
 The Fitbit sense comes with all the features you’ve come to know and love.
 This iteration carries a more advanced heart rate monitor, the Pulse 2.0 as well as more workout modes.
 You can count your calories burned, steps and distance as normal.

 You’ll find running, hiking and biking are tracked better thanks to the on-board GPS.
 This has been previously used on the Fitbit Charge 4, Versa 3 and Ionic.
+The new Charge 5 also boasts a built in GPS.
 It’ll give you a GPS map of your heart rate zones after you’re done on your adventure.
 This will help you to understand where you need more or less effort in your training.

 Other cool features